About Hot Tub Chemicals

 What do I need to do?

 It's easy!
 There are only three things that you will need to do.

 - 1. Sanitize

 - First and most importantly you need to sanitize the water to stop potentially dangerous bacteria growing.
 Correct santitizing will also stop the growth of algae.
 There are many different sanitizers to choose from, ranging from chlorine through to silver.
-The two options that are kindest on the skin and the environment are the ecoONE system and Aquagarde. compare the options available here.
+The two options that are kindest on the skin and the environment are the ecoONE system and Aquagarde.
+Compare the hot tub chemical options available here.....

 - 2. Filter

 - Secondly you need to ensure that all debris and significantly sized particles are removed from the water.
 This function is performed by the hot tub filter that must be changed and cleaned regularly to ensure that it performs properly.
 Any particles of organic matter that are not filtered out of the water will decay and quickly cause a degredation in water quality.
 You can read more about cleaning hot tub filters here.....

 - ;Finally, you will need to remove any dissolved contaminants from your water (perspiration, grease, body lotions, make-up, hair care products etc etc) by using a hot tub shock product.
 If you don't do this the water will become dull, discoloured and foamy.
 By far the best shock product available, for use with any sanitizing regime, is ;surespa spa shock express.

 8 TIPS TO LOWER YOUR HOT TUB RUNNING COSTS